 LONO: Pronounced "low-no." The acronym stands for Letter of No Objection (also known as Letter of Release, or NOC - No Objection Certificate).
-A LONO states that you completed your contract and complied with the laws of the Kingdom.
+A LONO states that you completed your contract and complied with the laws of Saudi Arabia.
 Some employers and embassies no longer require a LONO, but some still require it if you have worked in Saudi Arabia within the past two to five years.
 Without a LONO, an employer may refuse to hire you and the Saudi Embassy may refuse to grant you an employment visa.

 Maasalama Party: Maasalama means good-bye in Arabic.
 The term usually refers to the departure party for a colleague who is returning to their home country.
-Related - and often at the same event - is the Maasalama Sale, when a person sells household items they won't be bringing home with them (e.g., DVD players).

 Riyal or Rial: You are paid in Saudi riyals, the unit of currency in Saudi Arabia.
 You often see Saudi riyals noted as "SR." Since 1984, the Saudi riyal has been pegged to the US dollar at a rate of US$1=SR3.75.
 One Saudi riyal has 100 halalas.
 There are notes in the denominations of 1, 5, 10, 20, 50, 100, and 500 riyals, and coins in 5, 10, 25, 50, and 100 halalas.

-Abaya: This is the (usually) black garment that women wear over their clothes in public.
+Abaya: This is the (usually) black garment that women wear over their clothes while in public places.
 Styles and fabrics vary.
 Some are like long caftans, some are more cloak-like; some are entirely plain, some have embroidery or applique accents.
 Fabrics include crepes, chiffons, silks, etc. The abaya covers the body, but not the head, hands, or feet.
 Also see: The Top 7 Great Things About Abayas! and our video about abaya shopping in Riyadh.

 Bisht: A loose outer cloak worn over the thobe by men.
 The garment is usually made of wool and is a darker material - brown, black, etc. Also see shemagh, ghutra, keffiyeh, igal, and thobe.